Nonprofit-Open-Data-Collective/irs-990-data-issue-tracker/index.md

 > A place to aggregate questions about IRS 990 data access, documentation, meta-data, and inconsistencies or errors.
 >
-> * *NOT a forum for questions about analyzing data.*
+> * *A forum for people processing and improving raw IRS data files.*
-> * _Contributors are volunteer experts, not IRS personnel._
+> * *Contributors are volunteer experts, not IRS personnel.*
+> * *The forum is not intended for questions about analyzing data, unless they are related to the sample scope of specific datasets or identifying systematic errors.*

 <br>
 <hr>
 <br>

-## IRS 990 Data

-Although **US-based tax-exempt organizations** are NOT required to pay federal taxes on generated revenues, they are required to disclose basic financial information and organizational activities via IRS 990 forms.

-Charities are thus bound by a social contract - they receive favorable tax status and are eligible to benefit from tax-exempt donations but in return they must be transparent in how funds are used and accountable to supporters and charity watchdog organizations.
-The IRS serves as the data aggregator, and abuses are typically investigated at the state level the charity branch of the Attorney General's office ([example](https://oag.ca.gov/charities/complaints)).

-*Some organizations like churches are tax-exempt but do not have to file 990's, and others receive tax-deductible charitable contributions but are not tax-exempt.
-See [notes on IRS 990 filing scope](https://www.irs.gov/charities-non-profits/contributors/other-eligible-donees).*

-## Open Data
+##

+# About

 The IRS has started to systematically release administrative data and meta-data related to charitable organizations.
 As a result individuals can now access a tremendous amount of information on a charity before donating or supporting the entity, and policy-makers have a much bigger picture on the role that these 1.5 million organizations play in the economy and society.